PERSONNEL SERVICES Regulation 4120

 Prohibitions

 1. The District prohibits the unauthorized use of controlled substances.
-Illicit use of drugs by safety-sensitive employees is prohibited on or off duty.
+Illicit use of drugs, including medical marijuana by safety-sensitive employees is prohibited on or off duty.

 2. No driver shall report for duty or remain on duty, and the District shall prohibit a driver from reporting for duty or remaining on duty, when the driver uses any drug, unless the drug is taken pursuant to the instructions of a physician who has advised the driver that the substance will not adversely affect his/her ability to safely operate a commercial motor vehicle.